 A Closer Look at Centering Prayer

-In my research on the New Age which I did for the past ten years, I found that it is not Christian contemplation and that this type of prayer is not recommended by Pope John Paul II, Cardinal Ratzinger, The Catechism of the Catholic Church, or St. Teresa of Avila.
+In my research on the New Age which I did for the past ten years, I found that it is not this type of prayer is not recommended by Pope John Paul II, Pope Benedict XVI, The Catechism of the Catholic Church, or St. Teresa of Avila.
 There have also been warnings from Johnnette Benkovic on EWTN (Mother Angelica's Network).
-Johnnette has a program called "Living His Life Abundantly", and has had a series on the New Age.
-She has also written a book called, The New Age Counterfeit, and devotes one chapter to the problems of Centering Prayer (CP).
+Johnnette has written a book called, The New Age Counterfeit, and devotes one chapter to the problems of Centering Prayer (CP).
 She identifies it as being the same as Transcendental Meditation (TM) which is tied to Hinduism.

 What is Centering Prayer?